-- the plan area has undergone substantial changes, including approval of the Sundance 7 gas fired power plant and the expansion of the mine boundary to include pits 8 and 9; - reclamation plans for the mine were updated by TransAlta in 2015 and approved by the Alberta Energy Regulator (AER).
-ASP policies need to reflect the approved reclamation plan; and, - ASP policies need to be regularly updated to align with existing municipal plans such as the Municipal Development Plan (MDP).
+- the plan area has undergone substantial changes, including approval of the Sundance 7 gas fired power plant and the expansion of the mine boundary to include pits 8 and 9; - as part of the mine licensing approval process, reclamation plans for the mine were submitted updated by TransAlta in 2015 and to the approved by the Alberta Energy Regulator (AER).
+ASP policies need to reflect the submitted approved reclamation plan; and, - ASP policies need to be regularly updated to align with existing municipal plans such as the Municipal Development Plan (MDP).